magneticio/vamp.io/content/documentation/installation/v1.0.0/overview.md

     parent: "Installation"
     weight: 10
 ---
-Before you get Vamp up and running on your architecture, it is helpful to understand [how vamp works](/documentation/how-vamp-works/architecture-and-components) and the role of each component and its preferred location in a typical architecture.
+Before you get Vamp up and running on your architecture, it is helpful to understand [how vamp works](/documentation/how-vamp-works/concepts-and-components) and the role of each component and its preferred location in a typical deployment model.

 #### Requirements